-Any SEO company in South Africa worth their salt will have their own techniques to bringing about a successful SEO campaign.
+Any SEO company in South Africa worth their salt will have their own techniques to bring about a successful SEO campaign.
 The more companies you work for (both internationally and locally), the more you realise that everyone has their own way of doing things.
-Over time you realise that a lot of what you read online about SEO is either out of date or straight up wrong.
+Over time you realise that a lot of what you read online about SEO is either out of date or straight-up wrong.

 And we would like to share them with you.